 Mary Queen of Scots: Drama Queen

 Mary Queen of Scots is one of the world’s best known and instantly recognisable icons, with her austere clothing and heart shaped headdress.
-Crowned Queen of Scotland when she was less than a year old, her tumultuous life with filled with uncertainty, but the way she dressed, from her early years in France, to her later time as a prisoner in England, revealed her tenacious and unstoppable spirit.
+Crowned Queen of Scotland when she was less than a year old, her tumultuous life was filled with uncertainty, but the way she dressed, from her early years in France, to her later time as a prisoner in England, revealed her tenacious and unstoppable spirit.
 When the Scottish minister, theologian and writer John Knox claimed “Men will never bow down to the weaker sex,” Mary blithely replied, “and they will suffer greatly for it.”

 From the tender age of 5, Mary’s marriage to the 3-year-old Dauphin of France was set in place.
 Mary grew up to be a tall, striking young woman; she was almost six feet tall, at a time when women were much smaller than today.
 She had flame red hair and porcelain white skin, while her smooth, slim white hands were said to be her most distinctive feature.
 All this meant when she was sent to France to marry the Dauphin in her adolescence, she made an instant impression, dazzling the French courts with her commanding beauty.
 Mary’s maternal grandmother, Antoinette de Guise lived in France, and was transfixed by her granddaughter, calling her “very pretty, graceful and self-assured.”